sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 All this is because `State` depends upon `Eval`, which is not a `MonadError` as we said.
 It can't represent an error state.
 We need to change our inner monad. :sunglasses:

-## Distinguish empty result from error
+## Distinguish empty result from an error

 We'll need to go deeper and use `StateT` to change it.
 We'll naturally switch to `Option` which implements `MonadError` with `None` as "error" hence short-circuitable.